Four Seasons Hotel Moscow: Original structure

+Alexey Shchusev was brought in as co-author to correct perceived shortcomings in the original design.
+By the time he joined, the structural frame was already nearing completion, leaving little room for major changes.
+Working within these constraints, Shchusev introduced a restrained neoclassical decorative layer without disrupting the building's Constructivist structure.
+His additions included an eight-column portico rising six storeys with an open terrace, spacious loggia arcades along the centre of the main facade, and numerous balconies.
+Corner towers accented the building's edges.
+The main facade gained a more pronounced articulation, giving the overall composition greater plasticity.

+The building was designed with varied floor heights from the outset: the main facade rose to 14 storeys, while the wing facing Okhotny Ryad reached 10.
+After the demolition of an entire block of buildings in 1938, including the Eksportkhlib building and the Loskutnaya Hotel, the central facade gained a direct opening onto Manezhnaya Square and was oriented toward the proposed Palace of Soviets, with which it was intended to form an architectural ensemble.

 The hotel was notable for its use of two different designs for the wings off the central structure.
-The most popular (possibly apocryphal) explanation is that Shchusev submitted a single conceptual drawing of the façade to Stalin, with one half showing one design option and the other half a different design option for the wings of the building.
+The most popular (possibly apocryphal) explanation is that Shchusev submitted a single conceptual drawing of the facade to Stalin, with one half showing one design option and the other half a different design option for the wings of the building.
 According to the story, Stalin signed off on the drawing, without noticing the two options.
 Afraid of informing Stalin that he had failed to select a design, the decision was made to simply construct one wing of each design option, on either side of the building.
-One included large windows and a more ornate façade, while the other maintained the smaller windows and simpler details of the rest of the hotel's façade.
+One included large windows and a more ornate facade, while the other maintained the smaller windows and simpler details of the rest of the hotel's facade.
 The lobby of the original hotel contained an entrance to the Moscow Metro Okhotny Ryad station.
 Anti-aircraft guns were installed atop the hotel during the Battle of Moscow.
 The label of Stolichnaya vodka features a line drawing of the hotel.

+Second phase

+Shchusev prepared sketches for the second phase of the hotel during the 1930s, but construction of the additional wings did not begin until 1968.
+A 10-storey wing facing Revolution Square (towards the Lenin Museum) and a 6-storey wing facing Teatralnaya Square were built by architects A. B. Boretsky, A. A. Dzerzhkovich, I. E. Rozhin, D. S. Solopov, and V. A. Shchelkanovtseva, who broadly respected the compositional approach of the original design.

 The Hotel Moskva was expanded in 1977, for the 60th anniversary of the October Revolution.
-A new 6-story wing was built in the rear, facing Revolution Square.
-The Hotel Moskva was demolished in 2004.
+With the completion of these wings, the hotel complex occupied an entire city block.
+Critics noted that the detailing of the new wings was drier in character than the original building, and that the 6-storey wing in particular was resolved as a plain concrete box, introducing what some specialists described as a sharp dissonance into the ensemble of Teatralnaya Square.